NOAA-ORR-ERD/WebGnomeClient/doc/location_files/prince_william_sound_examples.rst

 time are from the NW at 15 knots and are forecast to remain the same for the next 48 hours.
 Water temperature is ~46°F.

-What is the difference in beach impacts between the "Best Guess" and Uncertainty model runs for 2 days?
+What is the difference in beach impacts between the "Best Estimate" and "Uncertainty" model runs for 2 days?

 **Tips:**

-1. Choose any medium crude from the Oil Library.
+1. Use the ADIOS Oil Database link to open the ADIOS oil database.
+From the database interface select a medium crude.
+It doesn't matter which exact oil you select, as long as it falls into this category.
+Download the oil and load the file into WebGNOME using the load oil drop box.

-2. The Uncertainty or "Minimum Regret" solution is on by default (there is a checkbox to turn it on/off in the Model Settings Wizard dialog box).
+2. The "Uncertainty" solution is off by default (there is a checkbox to turn it on/off in the Model Settings Wizard dialog box).
 Rather than stepping through the Wizard again you can switch to Setup View to make changes to your model settings.
 Use the buttons on the Menu Bar to switch from Map View to Setup View.
 In Setup View are various panels which allow you to edit the model setup.
-In the **Model Settings** panel, you can toggle the uncertainty solution on or off.
+In the **Model Settings** panel, you can toggle the "Uncertainty" solution on or off using the "Include uncertainy in particle transport" checkbox.

 Answer:
 -------

-The "Best Guess" trajectory shows primarily the northwestern part of Hinchinbrook Island with oiling.
-The Uncertainty results show potential oiling of Montague Island and increased oiling of Hinchinbrook Island.
+The "Best Estimate" trajectory shows primarily the northwestern part of Hinchinbrook Island with oiling.
+The "Uncertainty" results show potential oiling of Montague Island and increased oiling of Hinchinbrook Island.

 Example 2